Qumulo/docs/_includes/content-reuse/cnq-guide/deployment-agnostic-cluster-persistent-storage.md

       Terraform creates resources according the execution plan and displays:

-      * The message `Apply complete!
-Resources: <x> added, 0 changed, 0 destroyed.`
+      * The `Apply complete!` message

-      * The names of the S3 buckets
+      * The names of the create S3 buckets

       * Your deployment's unique name